Create Orders

 • pricing_options

-Orders also have other fields that are specific to individual orders, such as fulfillments, tenders, metadata, reference_id, rewards, and the timestamp fields.
+Orders have other fields that are specific to individual orders, such as fulfillments, tenders, metadata, reference_id, rewards, and the timestamp fields.
 These field values aren't copied.

 For more information and an example, see CloneOrder.